stopachka/pg-essays/book/gen/html_cache/115_segwaytransformed.md

 So there may be a way to capture more of the market Segway hoped to reach: make a version that doesn't look so easy for the rider.
 It would also be helpful if the styling was in the tradition of skateboards or bicycles rather than medical devices.

-Curiously enough, what got Segway into this problem was that the company was itself a kind of Segway.
-It was too easy for them; they were too successful raising money.
-If they'd had to grow the company gradually, by iterating through several versions they sold to real users, they'd have learned pretty quickly that people looked stupid riding them.
-Instead they had enough to work in secret.
-They had focus groups aplenty, I'm sure, but they didn't have the people yelling insults out of cars.
-So they never realized they were zooming confidently down a blind alley.